hot-domme/exocore/_articles/installation-instructions.md

 After downloading, open your newly forked repository in VSCode by clicking file > Open, and navigating to your Exocore's top-level directory.

 The Netlify extension that you will be prompted to install can be used to publish your site without leaving VSCode.
+To set it up, navigate to the extension's settings via the icon in the bottom left corner, find the extension's settings, and paste your Netlify site ID into the relevant box.
+Your site ID can be found in Site settings > General > Site details in Netlify.

-To do so, head to the 'Source Control' tab in the sidebar and click the checkmark icon
+To publish from VSCode, head to the 'Source Control' tab in the sidebar and click the checkmark icon to commit your changes and write a commit message.
+Then, click the ellipsis and hit 'Push'.
+You will see a message in the bottom info bar about your Netlify deploy.

 ---